microsoft/WhatTheHack/066-OpenAIFundamentals/Student/Challenge-01.md

 - Which hyperparameters could you tune to make the response more diverse in language?
 - What prompt engineering technique could you use to help model complete hard tasks like math problems?

 You will run the following Jupyter notebook for this challenge.
-You can find it in the Notebooks folder of `Resources.zip` file.
+You can find it in the `/Notebooks` folder of `Resources.zip` file.
 - `CH-01-PromptEngineering.ipynb`

 Sections in this Challenge: